Akash0420/Blog-Website/README.md

 # Blog-Website
 ## Overview

 The Blog Website is a full-stack web application that allows users to create, read, update, and delete blog posts.
-It is built using the MERN stack, which includes the following technologies:<br />
+It is built using the MERN stack.
+It also includes user authentication using JWT, which ensures that only authorized users can create and manage their blog posts.
+Material-UI is used for the user interface, providing an elegant and responsive design. which includes the following technologies:<br />
 <br />
 - **MongoDB**: A NoSQL database for storing blog post data.<br />
 - **Express.js**: A backend web application framework for building RESTful APIs.<br />